bhasarma/kitchenware-classification-project/README.md

 ## 1. Business Problem Description
 Kitchenware refers to a variety of products that are used in the kitchen for cooking, cutting vegetables, baking, eating etc. These products can include cups, glasses, plates, spoons, forks and kinves.

-Let us imagine a use case where you are the Head of Data for an e-commerce giant selling kitchenware prodcuts.
-A user visits your online plaform and wants to sell one of the mentioned items through your website.
+Let us imagine a use case where you are running an e-commerce platform selling kitchenware prodcuts.
+A user visits your online plaform and wants to sell a kitchenware through your website.
 He uploads an image of his item into your website.

 We would like to improve user experience and orgnaization of items in your website by implementing an image classification system that can automatically categorize the kitchenware product uploaded by the user into relevant item such a spoon, a fork, a plate etc. User will upload the image and classification system will automatically tell whether it is a spoon or a fork or something else.
 This will allow the user to list his item in the website more easily .